HamSCI/hamsci_ionosonde/CONTRIBUTING.md

 ### Our Pledge

 This project follows amateur radio traditions of courtesy, cooperation, and mutual assistance.
-We welcome contributions from operators of all experience levels.
+We welcome contributions from operators and scientists of all experience levels.

 ### Expected Behavior